xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 ### Example question, xyz?

 <br>
-**Liam**: 'Could Be Stars' is a very <span style="color:#EB1B71  ;">well-written</span> album.
+**Liam**: 'Could Be Stars' is a very well-written album.
 I may be biased considering the fact that I have since joined the band's lineup, but big fan of this one regardless.
 The lo-fi mixing makes for a calming, well-paced record.
 <br><br>
 **Bailey**: It comes from rhode island band 'told not to worry', one of my favourite bands ever.
 Ihis album was my introduction to sasscore, and i wouldn't have it any other way.
 <br><br>